-Owning a small or mid-sized business in the midst of a pandemic ain’t easy.
+Owning a small or mid-sized business isn’t easy in the best of times, let alone the middle of an economic crisis.
 But if you’ve made it this far, then there are reasons to be optimistic.
-Here are 5 things you can do to prepare your business finances in H2 2020 and beyond.
+Here are 10 things you can do to future-proof your business finances in 2021.

 In the military it has long been said that no battle plan survives first contact with the enemy.
-If 2020 has taught us anything about business, it’s that no budget survives contact with an unforeseen shock like a global pandemic.
-With that said a budget is just an estimate, not something you can adhere to down to the last dollar.
-Budgeting always requires a great deal of flexibility – especially when preparing for what is sure to be an unpredictable second half of 2020.
+If 2020 taught us anything about business, it’s that no budget survives contact with an unforeseen shock like a global pandemic and subsequent economic crisis.

-Most businesses have cut costs since the start of the pandemic, and we’re not here to convince you otherwise.
-However, be careful not to cut too much.
-According to a Harvard Business Review study of the performance of thousands of public companies before and after the Great Recession of 2007, companies that spent more aggressively on things like marketing and R&D during the crisis enjoyed bigger profits in the three years after.
+According to a Harvard Business Review study on the performance of thousands of public companies before and after the Great Recession of 2007-8, companies that deployed the optimal combination of defense and offense–cutting costs by improving operational efficiency while simultaneously spending more on marketing and R&D–enjoyed the biggest profits in the three years after the recession began.

 In normal times, most small businesses need some form of financing outside of cash flow to be able to grow.
-In COVID-19-impacted times, external financing can ensure your survival – and also enable your business to grow if you spend it wisely.
+In the COVID-19 era, external financing can ensure your survival–and also enable your business to grow if you spend it wisely.

 Whether you’re in the market for a business term loan, line of credit, accounts payable loan, or any other form of business financing, lenders will assess your business with a fine-tooth comb.
 Typical qualifying requirements for a business loan include: time in business, gross monthly revenue, and credit score.

 When the first shocks of the coronavirus were felt, it caused many business owners to drain their emergency funds.
-That’s legitimate – after all, COVID -19 economic restrictions were the very definition of an emergency.
-However, the end result is that many business owners now have no funds to protect themselves in the event of a future emergency.
+That’s legitimate–after all, COVID-19 economic restrictions were the very definition of an emergency.
+However, the end result was that many business owners were left with no funds to protect themselves in the event of a future emergency.

 Your emergency fund is something you can access right away, no matter the type of emergency.
 It allows you to keep operating, even if you don’t have instant access to other funds.
 Fallen victim to a cyber-attack?
 Waiting for some overdue invoices to be paid?
 Been offered the chance to buy out a competitor on the cheap?
 The need for cold hard cash can arise in the most unexpected ways.